 - The life span of a healthy Ragdoll cat is 15-plus years.
 One Ragdoll cat, named Rags, of course, lived to be 19 1⁄2 years old.

 - Ragdolls can be prone to a common feline heart condition called hypertrophic cardiomyopathy.
-Fortunately, cats with the gene that causes the disease can be identified through a DNA test, allowing conscientious breeders to produce cats free of the condition.
+Fortunately, cats with the gene that causes the disease can be identified through a DNA test.
+This allows conscientious breeders to produce cats free of the condition.

 - It’s not true that Ragdolls are resistant to pain.
 Like any cat, they can be hurt or feel discomfort.